Solihull Academy

 Our Curriculum Intent

-Prior to accessing the Pathfinder provision, students and parents take part in a comprehensive baseline assessment to determine students therapeutic and curricular needs and identify prior attainment.
+Prior to accessing the Pathfinder provision, students, parents and referring academies/schools/authorities take part in a comprehensive baseline assessment to determine students therapeutic and curricular needs and identify prior attainment.

 • Mindfulness